benkoshy/pagy/docs/guides/how-to.md

 This page provides practical tips and examples to help you to use Pagy efficiently.

-You can also [ask the Pagy AI](https://gurubase.io/g/pagy) for instant answers to questions not covered on this page.

 ==- Choose the right pagination technique

 Check the [Choose Right Guide](choose-right)